_______________

 are irregularly distributed (though densest dorsally).
 The body and

-head are covered with low, scattered papillae.
+head are covered with low to moderately long, scattered papillae.
+The

 Natural history: